robindrost/docs-1/docs/guides.md

 Finalize your email and send out the campaign.
 Each contact will now receive an email with a unique and personalized URL.
 Clicking on this link will load the stream and automatically register the user, with a profile containing all the information included in the URL.

-# Adding the Livery web player to your Wix site
+# Wix site incombination with Livery
-The Livery video player can be added to a Wix powered website.
+The Livery video player can be added to a [Wix](https://www.wix.com/) powered website.
 The following guide explains in 4 steps how to adde the player.

 **Step 1:**